Surendran-Aathiththan/Surendran-Aathiththan/README.md

 # Hi there, I'm Surendran Aathiththan 👋

-I am a Civil Engineering undergraduate at the University of Peradeniya, focusing on structural and geotechnical design
+I am a Civil Engineering undergraduate at the University of Peradeniya, focusing on structural and geotechnical design.
+I use these GitHub repositorys to share the projects I complete while learning industry-standard engineering software.

 **What I do:**
 *   🏙️ **Civil & Structural:** ETABS, SAP2000, STAAD Pro, PLAXIS, IDEA StatiCa